-9.3.2 Alternative 2: Land Use Controls; Focused Surface Clearance
+9.3.3 Alternative 3: Land Use Controls; Focused Surface Clearance

-This alternative consists of conducting a focused surface clearance (to include the first six inches of the ground subsurface) in frequented public use areas of the MRS (e.g., trails, dirt roads, picnic areas, camp grounds, shorelines).
+This alternative consists of conducting a focused surface clearance in frequented public use areas of the MRS (e.g., trails, dirt roads, shorelines).
 LUCs would require that signs be installed on and around the MRS on public property and an educational program be implemented to warn of the potential explosive hazards associated with the site.
-A LTM plan would be required to identify LUC enforcement actions, inspect LUCs, and provide educational material on a periodic basis.
+A LTM plan would be required to identify LUC actions, inspect LUCs, and provide educational material on a periodic basis.
 In addition, the LTM plan will address the potential for MEC that may become exposed due to natural forces such as erosion along shorelines.

 The LUC and focused surface clearance alternative would be protective of human health and the environment through education of site risks and because it removes the direct contact pathway between potential receptors and MEC on the ground surface in areas most likely to be accessed by receptors.
-This alternative is effective in both the short- and long-term because it reduces the potential for human receptors to encounter MEC at the MRS. The completion of the removal action on the ground surface and the shallow subsurface would result in a significant reduction of MEC hazards; however, potential MEC would remain in the deeper subsurface at depths greater than six inches.
-The clearance is implementable using conventional surface clearance techniques and LUCs require no specialized equipment or personnel.
-UXO technicians will use handheld metal detectors to determine the presence of metallic anomalies and suspect UXO will be removed and disposed of on-site using demolition procedures.
+This alternative is effective in both the short- and long-term because it reduces the potential for human receptors to encounter MEC at the MRS. The completion of the removal action on the ground surface would result in a significant reduction of MEC hazards; however, potential MEC would remain in the subsurface.
+The surface clearance is implementable using conventional surface clearance techniques and LUCs require no specialized equipment or personnel.
+UXO technicians will use handheld metal detectors to determine the presence of metallic anomalies and suspect UXO will be removed and disposed of onsite using demolition procedures.
 All MD will be inspected, certified, and shipped offsite for disposal.
 The MEC removal will be conducted by trained UXO technicians.
-The MRS is on public property, making the implementation and enforcement of LUCs feasible.
+The MRS is on public property, making the implementation of LUCs feasible.

 Due to limitations in detection technology and because 100 percent coverage will not be possible in all areas of the MRS, it is possible that some munitions may be missed.
-As part of Alternative 2, an educational awareness program will be conducted as described in Section 9.1.2.
+As part of Alternative 3, an educational awareness program will be conducted as described in Section 9.1.2.

-9.3.3 Alternative 3: Land Use Controls; 100 Percent Surface Clearance and Focused 12-Inch Subsurface Clearance
+9.3.4 Alternative 4: Land Use Controls; 100 Percent Surface Clearance